 Material Category: Wood (4 Primary Options)

 There are numerous sub-options, as wood has several grains, many ways to cut / shape it, and thousands of color choices.

 Natural wood obviously comes directly from timber, while the man-made version is manufactured from wood fibers, saw dust, and bonding agents.
-It’s a strong, light-weight and less expensive alternative.
+It’s a strong, lightweight and less expensive alternative.
 Instead of pieces cut from logs, the material is shaped to match the order for a job.

 Wood Siding Costs Installed: Natural Wood vs. Engineered Wood Siding, Plus ROI

 Natural wood material is relatively expensive, considering the cost of initial investment and the ongoing maintenance costs.

 To install natural wood as cladding for an averaged sized home, it will cost between $21,000 and $35,000 for a typical house with 2,000 sq.ft. of siding.